puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/scheduling/config.md

 1. `postBind`: This is an informational extension point that is called after a Pod has been bound.
-1. `multiPoint`: This is a config-only field that allows plugins to be enabled or disabled for all of their applicable extension points simultaneously.
+1. `multiPoint`: This is a config-only field that allows plugins to be enabled or turned off for all of their applicable extension points simultaneously.

 For each extension point, you could disable specific [default plugins](#scheduling-plugins) or enable your own.
 For example: